01rfcberlin/webots-robot-models/README.md

 The exported [Webots](https://github.com/RoboCup-Humanoid-TC/webots) robot models of 01.
 RFC Berlin.

-On the left is the RFCRobot2016.proto Model and on the right the RFCRobot2016SimplifiedVisuals.proto
+This is our RFCRobot2016.proto Model in blue rendered inside webots.

 ![RFCRobot2016](/preview/RFCRobot2016.png)